Paddy Phelan: Inter-county

 Kilkenny dominated the provincial series again in 1936 and Phelan won his fifth Leinster medal following a 4–6 to 2–5 defeat of Laois.
 The lure of a Kilkenny-Limerick clash brought a record crowd of over 50,000 to Croke Park for the All-Ireland decider on 6 September 1936.
 The first half produced a game that lived up to the previous clashes, and Limerick had a two-point advantage at half-time.
-In the second half Limerick took over and Phelan's side were completely outclassed on a 5–6 to 1–5 score line.
+In the second half, Limerick took over and Phelan's side were completely outclassed on a 5–6 to 1–5 score line.

 Kilkenny had been in decline for a number of seasons, however, a 5–3 to 2–4 defeat of provincial final debutantes Westmeath game Phelan his sixth Leinster medal.
 The subsequent All-Ireland final against Tipperary took place at Fitzgerald Stadium, Killarney on 5 September 1937.
 Tipp gave a tour de force performance and recorded a 3–11 to 0–3 victory in one of the most one-sided championship deciders ever.

 After surrendering their provincial crown to Dublin in 1938, Kilkenny bounced back the following year.
 A 2–12 to 4–3 victory gave Phelan a seventh Leinster medal.
 The subsequent All-Ireland final pitted Kilkenny against Cork.
-In one of the most iconic championship deciders of all-time, played on the day that World War II broke out, the climax of the game was played in a ferocious thunder storm.
+In one of the most iconic championship deciders of all-time, played on the day that World War II broke out, the climax of the game was played in a ferocious thunderstorm.
 While a draw looked likely as the hour drew to a close, Phelan sent a seventy-yard free in towards the Cork goalmouth.
 The sliotar was gobbled up by the defence and cleared, but only as far as Jimmy Kelly who sent it straight over the bar for a one-point lead.
 Immediately after the puck-out the referee blew the whistle and Kilkenny were victorious on a score line of 2–7 to 3–3.
 The win gave Phelan a fourth All-Ireland medal.

 Phelan secured an eighth Leinster medal in 1940, as Kilkenny retained their provincial crown following a 3–6 to 2–5 defeat of Dublin.
 The subsequent All-Ireland decider on 1 September 1940 brought Kilkenny and Limerick together for the last great game between the two outstanding teams of the decade.
-Early in the second-half Kilkenny took a four-point lead, however, once Mick Mackey was deployed at midfield he proceeded to dominate the game.
+Early in the second half Kilkenny took a four-point lead, however, once Mick Mackey was deployed at midfield he proceeded to dominate the game.
 Limerick hung on to win the game on a score line of 3–7 to 1–7.